Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 ---
-title: "Use Kubernetes External Secret Operator with Secret Manager"
+title: "How to use Kubernetes External Secret Operator with Secret Manager"
 excerpt: "Configure External Secret Operator to store Kubernetes secrets on the OVHcloud Secret Manager"
-updated: 2025-11-07
+updated: 2026-01-07
 ---

 > [!primary]